programminghistorian/jekyll/lessons/viewing-html-files.md

 When you are working with online sources, much of the time you will be using files that have been marked up with HTML (Hyper Text Markup Language).
 Your browser already knows how to interpret HTML, which is handy for human readers.
-Most browsers also let you see the HTML source for any page that you visit.
-The two images below show a typical web page (from the Old Bailey Online) and the HTML source used to generate that page, which you can see with the
+Most browsers also let you see the HTML *source code* for any page that you visit.
+The two images below show a typical web page (from the *Old Bailey Online*) and the HTML source used to generate that page, which you can see with the
 `Tools -> Web Developer -> Page Source` command in Firefox.

-When you’re working in the browser, you typically don’t want or need to see the source for a web page.
+When you're working in the browser, you typically don't want or need to see the source for a web page.
 If you are writing a page of your own, however, it can be very useful to see how other people accomplished a particular effect.
 You will also want to study HTML source as you write programs to manipulate web pages or automatically extract information from them.

+{% include figure.html src="../images/obo.png" caption="Old Bailey Online screenshot" %}

 ![Old Bailey Online screenshot][]

-Old Bailey Online (OBO) Web Page
+*Old Bailey Online* (OBO) Web Page

 ![Old Bailey Online page source][]